 Today we dig a little deeper, starting with the most important question for any customer – are we delivering on the business value promised?

 Delivering value as a Managed Service Partner takes transparency, collaboration and trust

 Selecting a managed service provider for IT support is one thing but do you always have a good understanding of what your supplier is doing for you?
 Both now and in the immediate future?
 Are you aware of the risks and issues extant at any point in time?
 Do you have an overview of spend to-date and outstanding spend?
 And finally, do you know the status of each supported system or service and the options available to mitigate risk or improve it?

-Information is delivered as dashboards and updated monthly and quarterly.
-Together with regular review meetings, this ensures the CIO and their team is informed, we build trust and deliver the value expected of us.
+We deliver answers to these questions and others on a regular basis, delivered as dashboards and updated monthly and summarised quarterly.
+Together with regular review meetings, this ensures the CIO and their team is informed, we build trust and deliver the value promised and expected of us.

 5 questions every CIO wants answered about their managed service provider (but rarely gets…)

 Q1: Is there anything going on with C-BIA that I need to be worried about right now?